afrank03/prs-guideline/README.md

 > - PR is not following this guide

 If you have comitted your time for reviewing a PR, make sure you are doing it well.
-> Pull the code and run the app on your local environment
+> Pull the code from PR and run the app on your local environment
+> Review code as if it's last chance to save the world.
+> Do not skim it.
+If you started it, put some effort into it.
+> Keep checks of whitespaces and missing commas for linters and automations.
+> If PR is opened in TFS, toggle `Wait for author` option.
+> - So that people can see, that you are reviewing it.
+> - To prevent completion while you are reviewing PR

+If you are opening PR.
+> Make sure, you have checked everything before you ask for a review.

-### Things to remember
+### Things to keep in mind
 What PR's are **NOT**
 > - PR's, are not just one way, dry opportunity to get your code to `master`
 > - PR's, are not for personal arguments, as well as they are not designed to abuse you or anyone else